 The adult acne associated with PCOS is primarily of the cystic variety and is often located around the mouth and jawline, though it can spread to the cheeks, forehead, and in severe cases it may cover the entire body (Ruper 12).

-Sometimes the levels of male sex hormones may not be outside of what is considered a “healthy” range, but when looked at in relation to the levels of female hormones, namely estrogen and progesterone, they may be high due to a drop in the female sex hormones (Ruper 9).
+Sometimes the levels of androgen hormones may not be outside of what is considered a “healthy” range, but when looked at in relation to the levels of estrogen and progesterone, they may be high due to a deficiency in these hormones (Ruper 9).

-At its core PCOS is caused by hormonal imbalance in the female body and so any treatment plan would have to first address the cause of the imbalance.
+At its core PCOS is caused by hormonal imbalance in bodies with ovaries and so any treatment plan would have to first address the cause of the imbalance.

 How Common is PCOS?

-This condition affects approximately 10% of North American women and as such is the most common hormone dysfunction amidst women of reproductive age and seems to run in families with “20% of mothers and 40% of sisters of those with PCOS also show varying degrees of the syndrome” (Vanderhaeghe 104).
+This condition affects approximately 10% of North American people with ovaries and as such is the most common hormone dysfunction amidst those folks of reproductive age and seems to run in families with “20% of mothers and 40% of sisters of those with PCOS also show varying degrees of the syndrome” (Vanderhaeghe 104).

 However, the genetic component to PCOS does not mean that those who are genetically predisposed will develop the condition, especially if they take specific lifestyle steps to prevent the condition (Ruper 10).

-The imbalance between male and female sex hormones is ultimately what causes the menstrual cycle to become irregular, regardless of how the imbalance originally occurred, and due to the reliance on the pituitary gland to regulate the female cycle, any issue affecting the pituitary gland can cause a cascade of negative effects in the female body and reproductive system (Ruper 9).
+The imbalance between androgens and estrogen/progesterone hormones is ultimately what causes the menstrual cycle to become irregular, regardless of how the imbalance originally occurred, and due to the reliance on the pituitary gland to regulate the cycle, any issue affecting the pituitary gland can cause a cascade of negative effects in the body and reproductive system (Ruper 9).

 ***The pituitary gland is a tiny organ, the size of a pea, found at the base of the brain.
 As the “master gland” of the body, it produces many hormones that travel throughout the body, directing certain processes or stimulating other glands to produce other hormones (Hormones.Org).